 Iconic drummer Johnny Dee has enjoyed a 26-year long career in the Doro machine, bass supremo and fellow American Nick Douglas is approaching his fourth decade at the helm while the superb six-string partnership of Bas Maas and Luca Princiota have more than two decades service between them.

-Together they manage to produce a truly exhilarating experience and it is indeed one massive Metal Fest, the setlist containing numbers from all eras, from the historical anthems of the Warlock days, to the newest tunes from the latest album, ‘Forever Warriors, Forever United’, Doro’s first ever double album.
+Together they manage to produce a truly exhilarating experience and it is indeed one massive Metal Fest.
+The setlist contains numbers from all eras, from the historical anthems of the Warlock days, to the newest tunes from the latest album, ‘Forever Warriors, Forever United’, Doro’s first ever double album.

 The moody ‘The Night Of The Warlock’ and the classic ‘Fight For Rock’ are equally well received, however it is on Warlock’s ‘Burning The Witches’ that this studs and vegan leather clad Goddess and her crew truly have the audience eating from the palm of their hands.
 While witnessing the absolute frenzy going on downstairs, Doro candidly asks: “Are you guys having fun?”